iAmMe27/WoD/README.md

 ![Shader Cache](img/ShaderCache.png)

 ### Setup your Antivirus
 Before you go down the route of "I don't have an antivirus" - you do, it's built into Windows.
 You need to exclude your Wabbajack folder and your WoD installation folder from your antivirus' real-time protection stuff as it will likely interfere with your install and worst case, it can remove files, ruining your install.
+It can and will interfere whilst you are playing too, causing poor performance and obvious stuttering.

 How do I do this, you ask?
 [Click here to find out how.](https://lmgtfy.app/?q=how+to+add+exclusions+to+antivirus)